UBCHREST/ablate/docs/content/radiationFormulation/index.md

 given point.
 This radiative transfer equation is implemented for each ray.
 All rays are summed along the solid sphere.

 ## Computational Methods

+Here the Discrete Transfer Method (DTM) has been applied in the context of domain decomposition parallelization.
+Employing the mathematical formulation described above, the discrete transfer method has some advantages over competing methods.

+Its first advantage is that it is not very computational expensive.
+Competing methods include the Monte Carlo Method which, despite allowing increased complexity without significant increase in cost, is quite costly to implement.
+Other methods include the Discrete Ordinance Method and Spherical Harmonics.

+The second advantage of the discrete transfer method is its accuracy.
+Some methods do not converge to the exact solution of a given problem despite an increase of solver resolution.
+The DTM converges to the exact solution of a given problem with increased solver resolution, which is desirable within this DNS.

+### Assumptions

+This implementation of radiation heat transfer will ignore spectral dependencies.
+This is because ignoring wavelength reduces the computational complexity significantly without sacrificing much accuracy in the context of the combustion environment.
+This will be referred to as the grey gas assumption.
+The physical significance of this assumption is that the media and surfaces within the simulation domain are assumed to be grey, or without color.

+### Implementation

 The procedure for the implementation of this method is as follows.
 The solver is broken into an initialization and a solve step.
 The initialization is responsible for forming the ray segments which the properties of the domains are read